 - What is the best way to track weight loss?

-- What is a realistic weight loss goal for a month?
+- What is a realistic amount of weight loss per month?

 - Get your Free Weight Loss Tracker Calendar Templates